lipanski/lipanski.github.io/_posts/2017-12-06-upgrading-postgres.md

+---
+layout: default
+title: "Upgrading Postgres and migrating your data to the new version"
+---

 ## Upgrading Postgres and migrating your data to the new version

 After upgrading your Postgres server to a newer version, your data will not be migrated automatically to the new installation.